openwallet-foundation/credo-ts-ext/packages/rest/README.md

 </p>
 <br />

-The Aries Framework JavaScript REST API is the most convenient way for self-sovereign identity (SSI) developers to interact with SSI agents.
+The Credo REST API is the most convenient way for self-sovereign identity (SSI) developers to interact with SSI agents.

 - ⭐ **Endpoints** to create connections, issue credentials, and request proofs.
 - 💻 **CLI** that makes it super easy to start an instance of the REST API.